saeed-sufi/GA/README.md

 ## Misc

+* Improving your load time by 0.1s can boost conversion rates by 8%.

 ### From [keen.io blog post about how to think about event data](https://keen.io/blog/analytics-for-hackers-how-to-think-about-event-data/)

 * Event data has three key pieces of information: 1.
 Action, 2.
 Timestamp, 3.
 State.